 - Fold a corner to the middle.

-- Fold the rest of the corners to the middle, creasing well; however, your napkin will not stay like this so just hold it in place.
+- Fold the rest of the corners to the middle, creasing well.
+Your napkin will not stay like this so it's okay to hold it in place.

 Make the Petals

-- Fold in one of the corners a little (about 1/3 the way in).
+- Fold in one of the corners a little (about a third of the way in).

 - Fold the rest of the corners—try to make them all the same.

-- While holding onto a newly folded corner, get a layer from the back and fold it to the front, over the top of the folded corner.
+- While holding onto a newly folded corner, grab the layer of paper from the back and fold it to the front, over the top of the folded corner.

 - Press down on the folded corner while you pull on the "petal."